Thamidu-Nadun/Tech_Blog/public/article.md

 ### WHAT IS A DATABASE

 Database is a put our data in some specific location.
-There is a another thing you need to know, that is ==DBMS(Database Management System)==. we can use NoSQL or SQL.
+There is a another thing you need to know, that is ==DBMS(Database Management System)==!. we can use NoSQL or SQL.
 It's depend on what we choose DBMS.

 ### WHY WE USE SQL